New Reader Contacts have been posted.

 A Friend in High Places - Senator Sir George Pearce and the Foundation of the RAAF.

-And Christmas at Mileni, 1943 - the hilarious tale of how the South African Colonel commanding 239 Wing was deprived of his Christmas porker.
+And Christmas at Mileni, 1943 - the hilarious true story of how the South African Colonel commanding 239 Wing was deprived of his Christmas porker.

 A new entry in our 'Lifetimes' section: Ted Savage, WW2 Armourer.